 and never have the chance to follow on the scent

 and live the wondrous track of feral dreams?

 From Terra Amata

 SAC Contemporary Art Museum, November 2016.
-Installation, performace by 40 actors/students from the L’Istituto Nazionale del Dramma Antico, curated and directed by Michele Dell’Utri with Doriana la Fauci and Attilia Ierna.
-A spoken word collection of “places on Earth, carried in memory”, based on interviews with immigrants, refugees, tourists, residents, most of them in Siracusa, Sicily: A collaged vision of Earth.
+Installation: the L’Istituto Nazionale del Dramma Antico, curated and directed by Michele Dell’Utri with Doriana la Fauci and Attilia Ierna and 40 young actors.
+A spoken-word collection of places on Earth, carried in memory, based on interviews with immigrants, refugees, tourists, residents of Siracusa, Sicily: A collaged vision of Earth.

-This piece is from a Somalian refugee who recently traveled via Libya to Sicily:
+This piece is from a Somalian refugee who took a boat from Libya to Sicily:

 . . .
 The boat was crowded, and people divided up, Muslims on one side, Christians on the other side.
 There was no one father, the sea was so bad.
 Afterwards, now, we fear the sea, not even wanting to look at it even from far away.
 I never want to remember the giant waves and the feeling you have in the stomach when you are on top of the wave and are about to fall, you loose all the breath you have in your mouth.
 We never want to see the sea ever again.
 But I am talking about this now to you for the first time, and it makes me laugh.
 The waves were so tall.
 At the top of the wave, the Muslims were praying “Allah!
 Allah!” and the Christians were praying “Jesus!
 Jesus!”.
 At the bottom of the wave, the Muslims were praying Jesus Jesus, and the Christians where praying “Allah!
 Allah!”. . ..

 Wild Girl and Tame, and Montauk 1984, awarded the “2016 46er Prize” from Adirondack Review.
 (A ’46er’ has climbed all 46 Adirondak peaks, at least metaphorically) Click here to read, poems and stories in the summer issue.